Quiz de culture générale express : une activité de team building dynamique et conviviale.

 Answer: Midnights.

-Operational Insight: Contemporary artists like Taylor Swift and Beyoncé often serve as high-relevance, high-universality reference points.
-They ensure the team recognises that modern achievements are just as valuable as historical ones.
-Teams should include at least five recent high-impact events.
+Operational Insight: Contemporary artists such as Taylor Swift and Beyoncé often act as widely recognised reference points.
+They help the team appreciate that recent achievements carry as much weight as those from the past.
+Teams should include at least five recent significant events.

 4. Viral History: What was the title of the video that became the first on YouTube to reach one billion views in 2012?